• Skip to primary navigation

 Jump to Recipe

-Instant Pot Pesto Pasta is a simple, delicious recipe that you can make with pantry staples.
+Instant Pot Pesto Pasta with Sun Dried Tomatoes is a simple, delicious recipe that you can make with pantry staples.
 This pressure cooker pesto pasta recipe has a lot of flavor.
 Best of all, it is an Instant Pot dump and start recipe!

 Pressure cooker Pesto Pasta on green plate in front of pressure cooker